-“Mentoring is a critical part of the mission of academic medicine,” said Greenfield, who is chief of McLean's Division of Women's Mental Health and professor of psychiatry, Harvard Medical School.
+“Mentoring is a critical part of the mission of academic medicine,” said Greenfield, who is chief of McLean’s Center of Excellence in Women’s Mental Health and professor of psychiatry, Harvard Medical School.
 “Mentoring is a key priority in medicine and it extends to those in research and to clinical careers.
 Everyone needs someone to mentor them and help them take the next steps in their career path.”

-“My focus has been to help a junior person move forward in his or her career path, whether that career path is as an investigator, a clinician, a clinician scientist, or as a clinician educator,” said Greenfield, who serves as the director of Clinical and Health Services Research and Education in McLean’s Division of Alcohol and Drug Abuse .
+“My focus has been to help a junior person move forward in his or her career path, whether that career path is as an investigator, a clinician, a clinician scientist, or as a clinician educator,” said Greenfield, who serves as the director of Clinical and Health Services Research and Education in McLean’s Division of Alcohol, Drugs, and Addiction.
 “It can be challenging for junior faculty and trainees to move forward in their careers; therefore, having key mentors is often a critical aspect of career development.”

 Greenfield, who has long been an advocate for mentoring, has been widely recognized for her work, having received a number of awards, including a National Institute on Drug Abuse (NIDA)-funded career award in mentoring in substance use disorder patient oriented research.